epomatti/azure-vnet-security/README.md

 # Azure VNET Delegation

-This exercise servers to demonstrate deployability of resources depending on subnet delegation.
+This exercise will demonstrate deployability of resources based on subnet status.

 Create the base resources: